psi4/psicode-hugo-website/content/posts/psicon-2019.md

 * 2:20-2:40 - Empirical Dispersion Corrections for Symmetry-Adapted Perturbation Theory - Dominic Sirianni
 * 3:00-3:30 - Coffee Break
 * 3:30-4:30 - Lightning Talks
+  1. Using xtensor in Psi4.
+Why, how, pains, and tribulations - Roberto Di Remigio
   1. Integration of SAPT-related methods in drug discovery - Dan Cheney
   1. Helpful Open-source Research TOol for N-electron systems (HORTON) - Paul Ayers
-* 4:30-5:00 - TBD
+* 4:30-5:00 - Discussion of future features of Psi4

 Note: We have rooms Atwood 360 available for the symposium.
 Additional rooms will be availabe for breakout sessions.

 ### Saturday, November 16
 #### Atwood 360, Department of Chemistry, Emory University

-* 9:30-11:30 - Lightning Talks
+* 9:30-12:00 - Lightning Talks
   1. ChemTools: Gaining Chemical Insight from Quantum Chemistry Calculations: Farnaz Heidar-Zadeh
-  - Using xtensor in Psi4.
-Why, how, pains, and tribulations - Roberto Di Remigio
   - JK Builds in Psi - Joseph O'Brien
   - SAPT2-F12 - Monika Kodrycka
   - PYREX: A python toolkit for intrinsic reactivity analysis utilizing PSI4 - Wallace Derricotte